Variational Umbrella Seeding for Calculating Nucleation Barriers: Method

 \subsection{{Seeding: critical nucleus and initial configurations}}

 The first step in Variational Umbrella Seeding is to determine the critical nucleus size and to generate some initial configurations.
 The Seeding technique is very efficient for this purpose.
 The result of the seeding technique is a configuration of a nucleus under the conditions for which this nucleus is critical.
 Hence, we already possess a good estimate of the critical nucleus size $n_c$.
 By starting simulations from the critical nucleus, we can select those simulations for which the nucleus shrinks.
-From these trajectories, we can then readily select initial configurations of nucleus sizes ranging from $0$ to $n_c$.
+From these trajectories, we can then readily select initial configurations of nucleus sizes ranging from $0$ to $n_c$. \replace{}{We note that it is not strictly necessary to use Seeding for this first step if the critical nucleus size and initial configurations can be obtained by other means.
+However, Seeding is a very convenient and efficient method for this purpose.}